The Dawn of a World Simulator

 Interacting with simulations in natural ways

 Today, simulations are mostly used as validation tools.
 They run offline, answer narrowly defined questions, and produce outputs that are inspected after the fact.
-Interaction is indirect, and the simulator itself is rarely something a user engages with continuously.
+The simulator itself is rarely something a user engages with continuously.

 A simple example is a tutor.
 Imagine a simulated instructor who explains a concept visually, responds to spoken questions, pauses when interrupted, and adapts based on your facial expression.
 For this to work, the model must learn jointly from long-horizon video, language, and interaction data: how explanations unfold over time, how dialogue and action relate, and how context is maintained across minutes or hours.